 About 70 percent of children who have epilepsy will respond to the first medication and first dosing regimen they are given, Dr. Bamford says.
 A further 20 percent of kids will respond to a second medication or a change in dose, he adds.

-The remaining 10 percent of children, who have difficult-to-control seizures, will require several medications and/or will be evaluated for other types of treatment, Dr. Bamford says.
+The remaining 10 percent of children, who have seizures that are difficult to control, will require several medications and/or will be evaluated for other types of treatment, Dr. Bamford says.
 Options for additional treatment can include a ketogenic diet, a vagal nerve stimulator or epilepsy surgery.

 A ketogenic diet is a high-fat diet that provides some relief from seizures in almost all patients who adhere to it.
 “There is a lot of research going on about why this diet helps prevent seizures, but so far no one has been able to determine the precise mechanism,” Dr. Bamford says.
 The diet is better tolerated in younger children.
 It requires close surveillance by a clinical nutritionist to make sure children don’t gain weight.